DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 > [!info]+ **What Lady Wachter Knows**
 > If asked about the different factions and locations throughout Barovia, Lady Wachter can provide the following information:
 >
 > * ***The Forest Folk.*** "They are descendants of the original inhabitants of the valley who now worship Count von Zarovich as a god.
-They use Yester Hill as a gathering place, but reside through the Svalich Wood."
+They use Yester Hill as a gathering place, but reside throughout the Svalich Wood."
 > * ***Argynvostholt.*** Lady Wachter shares the information in <span class="citation">Vallaki Lore (p.
 96)</span>.
-> * ***The Amber Temple.*** Lady Wachter knows nothing about any structure bearing "amber doors," and is ignorant of the existence of the Amber Temple.
+> * ***The Amber Temple.*** Lady Wachter can share that she once heard of an "order of knights" inhabiting the abandoned manor to the west, which was said to guard a place called the "Amber Temple."
+(She learned of this from her mentor, the swamp witch Baba Lysaga, who she refers to only as "Lysa.")
+She knows little else, however.
 > * ***The Werewolf Pack.*** "An uncivilized assortment of bloodthirsty brutes.
 Their aggression has intensified as of late, I fear, but Vallaki's walls and silver have kept us safe."
 (Lady Wachter doesn't know where the pack's den lies, and doesn't know enough to speculate.)

 > [!lore]+ **Who is Lysa?**